vibhoragarwal/techvibhor/_posts/aws_athena.md

 ## Summary

-This blog describes some key aspects & learnings when working with AWS Athena service.
+This blog describes some key aspects & learnings from experience working with AWS Athena.
-Some learnings are on top of best practices, and deal with tabular data processing use case
+Some learnings are on top of best practices, and deal with tabular data processing use case specifically.

 Read AWS documentation for details on how this service works, and come back here !